 Learn more about each Articles of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.

 Better yet, skip the form entirely and hire us to incorporate your Ohio business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $45 out the door with our Corporate Guide Service monthly payment option.

 1. Community Development Corporation